dusty-nv/jetson-inference/docs/imagenet-example-python-2.md

 # Coding Your Own Image Recognition Program (Python)
 In the previous step, we ran a sample application that came with the `jetson-inference` repo.

 Now, we're going to walk through creating a new program from scratch in Python for image recognition called [`my-recognition.py`](../python/examples/my-recognition.py).
 This script will load an arbitrary image from disk and classify it using the [`imageNet`](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.inference.html#imageNet) object.

-For your convenience and reference, the completed source is available in the [`python/examples/my-recognition.py`](../python/examples/my-recognition.py) file of the repo, but the guide below will act like they reside in the user's home directory or in an arbitrary directory of your choosing.
+The completed source is available in [`python/examples/my-recognition.py`](../python/examples/my-recognition.py).

 ``` python
 #!/usr/bin/python3